Total | Home | Away | |

 Named after Vasco da Gama 400 years after his European–Asian sea route in 1498, the club was founded in 1898 as a rowing club by Brazilian workers, Portuguese Brazilians and newly arrived Portuguese immigrants.
 Vasco created its football department in 1915, with professionalism officially adopted in 1933 – pioneer in Brazil.
 In addition to its main departments of football and rowing, Vasco has other sports departments since the 1910s.
 Its youth academy, which has brought up international footballers such as Romário, Philippe Coutinho, Hilderaldo Bellini, Roberto Dinamite and Edmundo, is well known for its socio-educational methodology.

 At the national level, Vasco da Gama has won four Campeonato Brasileiro Série A, three Torneio Rio–São Paulo and one Copa do Brasil.
 In international club football, the club has won one Copa Libertadores, one South American Championship of Champions, and one Copa Mercosur.
 At the state level, the club has also won 24 Campeonato Carioca.
-The golden generation of Vasco da Gama, dubbed Expresso da Vitória (Victory Express), won five state titles in the eight year span between 1945–1952, and led Vasco to become the first continental club champion ever with the 1948 South American Championship of Champions title.
+The golden generation of Vasco da Gama, dubbed Expresso da Vitória (Victory Express), won five state titles in the eight-year span between 1945 and 1952, and led Vasco to become the first continental club champion ever with the 1948 South American Championship of Champions title.
 This team, which included Moacir Barbosa, Ademir de Menezes, Friaça, Danilo Alvim, Augusto da Costa, and Chico, among others, is considered one of the greatest teams of its generation and of all time.

 With fans worldwide, Vasco da Gama is one of the most widely supported clubs in Brazil, the Rio de Janeiro state and the Americas.
 Vasco plays its home matches in São Januário stadium since its inauguration in 1927.
 Occasionally, the club has also played their home matches in Maracanã stadium since its inauguration in 1950.
 Vasco holds long-standings rivalries with Flamengo, Fluminense and Botafogo.
 Originally from rowing in the 1900s and extending to football in the 1920s as O Clássico dos Milhões (the Derby of Millions), the Vasco–Flamengo rivalry is considered of the main rivalries of Brazilian sports and one of the most prominent football rivalries in the world.